Want the lowest possible price on your Vasculera prescription? Enter your email for details:

 Blood clots, obesity, smoking, muscle weakness, leg injury, and other risk factors can cause vein damage.
 Sitting or standing for a long time without moving can also cause problems in the leg veins.
 Symptoms of CVD include heavy legs, aching, swelling, discoloration of the skin and chronic hemorrhoids.
 Severe cases of CVD can lead to ulcers and deep vein thrombosis.

-Vasculera is a prescription medical food for the dietary management of CVD.
-It is made from flavonoids with powerful antioxidant and anti-inflammatory benefits.
-Vasculera brings back the natural balance of microcirculatory processes associated with CVD and its symptoms, including venous hypertension, venous acidosis (acidity in the blood) and inflammation.
+Vasculera is a prescription medical food product that is made from flavonoids with powerful antioxidant and anti-inflammatory benefits.
+Vasculera brings back the natural balance of microcirculatory processes that can lead to manifestations of venous hypertension, venous acidosis (acidity in the blood) and inflammation that can lead to chronic venous disease (CVD).

 Vasculera is a 630mg diosmiplex tablet.
 Diosmiplex is a combination of purified diosmin (600mg) and alka4-complex (30mg).

-Diosmin is a MPFF (micronized purified flavonoid fraction) derived from hesperidin found in oranges and other citrus fruit, with the highest concentration in the rinds (see the USDA flavonoid database).
+The diosmin in Vasculera is MPFF (micronized purified flavonoid fraction) derived from hesperidin found in oranges and other citrus fruit, with the highest concentration in the rinds (see the USDA flavonoid database).
 Flavonoids are healthy ingredients that give color to vegetables, fruits, cocoa, red wine and green tea.
 To get the same amount of diosmin packed into a single Vasculera tablet, you would need to eat about 140 oranges per day (rind included).
 Diosmin has been used in Europe as a prescription product for more than 30 years.
 Dozens of well-documented clinical studies support its effectiveness and safety.

-More than 50 published and peer-reviewed clinical studies show the effectiveness and safety of diosmin to manage CVD.
+More than 50 published and peer-reviewed clinical studies show the effectiveness and safety of diosmin.
 Diosmin, the primary ingredient in Vasculera, has more than three decades of demonstrated clinical results worldwide.
 It is commonly used in other parts of the world and is now available in the U.S.

 If you forget to take Vasculera, resume your normal number of tablets on your regular schedule as prescribed.

-Some patients experience an effect on leg tingling, discomfort, heaviness or edema within one week.
-Depending on the severity of the disease, some patients do not see differences in skin or vein appearance for four to eight weeks.
-For venous ulcers, patients may see results after several months.
-For hemorrhoids, patients may see results within days.
+Some patients experience a difference in leg tingling, discomfort, heaviness or edema within one week.
+Depending on the severity, it may take some patients for four to eight weeks to see differences in skin or vein appearance.
+For venous ulcers, patients may see benefits after several months.
+For hemorrhoids, patients may see benefits within days.

 Vasculera is not for patients with hypersensitivity to any of its ingredients.
 Vasculera is not recommended for pregnant or lactating women.
 Drug interactions have been described with chlorzoxazone (Parafon Forte), diclofenac (Voltaren) and metronidazole (Flagyl).
-These reports were based on pharmacokinetic studies in healthy people, but have not been reported in clinical practice.
-If you believe you are having a drug interaction, tell your doctor right away.
+These reports were based on pharmacokinetic studies in healthy.

 Without affordable access to Vasculera, and other prescription medical foods, patients will suffer.
 This is why Primus Pharmaceuticals (makers of Vasculera) started an advocacy movement to help patients, families, caregivers, healthcare providers and others have a voice to take control of their health with better access to safer medicines.